HIPAA Training for Employees

 Who is responsible for organizing HIPAA training in a healthcare system?

-The organization of HIPAA training is the responsibility of the HIPAA Privacy and Security Officers; although it should be a collaborative effort that involves nursing managers, HR, and IT - especially when a new policy, process, or technology is implemented.
-It may also be appropriate to use third party consultants to conduct training when new HIPAA guidance is issued by HHS.
+The organization of HIPAA training in a healthcare is the responsibility of the HIPAA Privacy and Security Officers; although it should be a collaborative effort that involves nursing managers, HR, and IT – especially when a new policy, process, or technology is implemented.
+It may also be appropriate to use third party consultants to conduct HIPAA employee training when new HIPAA guidance is issued by HHS.

 Does every staff member undergo the same HIPAA training?

-Each time there is a change of policy, process, or technology, a risk assessment should be carried out to determine the impact the new policy, process, or technology will have on HIPAA compliance.
-CEs and BAs should then analyze the results of the risk assessment (and document the analysis) in order to determine if any additional training is necessary.
+Risk analyses should be conducted periodically and each time there is a change of policy, process, or technology.
+The risk assessment should determine the impact a new policy, process, or technology will have on HIPAA compliance, and the results should be analyzed to determine if any additional or material change training is necessary.

-Should the frequency of HIPAA training be the same for BAs as CEs?
+Should the frequency of HIPAA training be the same for business associates and covered entities?

-How long does documentation relating to training courses have to be retained?
+How long does documentation relating to HIPAA courses have to be retained?

-All HIPAA-related documentation has to be retained for six years from the date it was last used.
-Therefore, all risk assessments and analyses must be retained for six years, as must the content of training courses and documentation relating to who attended the courses and when.
-For example, if as CE developed a training course in 2015, and refreshed it 2019, the content of the original training course has to be retained until 2025.
+Documentation relating to HIPAA courses has to be retained by a covered entity or business associate for six years from the date it was last in effect.
+Therefore, all risk assessments and analyses must be retained for a minimum of six years, as must the content of training courses and documentation relating to who attended the courses and when.
+For example, if an organization developed a HIPAA course in 2018, and refreshed it 2022, the content of the original HIPAA course has to be retained until 2028.

 How long does it take to complete HIPAA training?